tanzhuUconn/tanzhu.github.io/_pages/about.md

 I’m a PhD student at the Laboratory of Machine Learning & Health Informatics at the Computer Science and Engineering Department, [University of Connecticut](https://uconn.edu/), advised by [Prof. Jinbo Bi](http://www.engr.uconn.edu/~jinbo/).

-My research interests lie primarily in explainable recommendation systems, reinforcement learning, and deep learning-based Disease Diagnosis models, with an emphasis on **attention module**, **Click-through Rate Prediction (CTR)**, **stochastic contexture bandit problem**, and DNN model diagnosing alcohol/nicotine use disorder using brain Magnetic Resonance Imaging (MRI) datasets.
+My research interests lie primarily in explainable recommendation systems, reinforcement learning, and deep learning-based Disease Diagnosis models, with an emphasis on **attention module**, **Click-through Rate Prediction (CTR)**, **stochastic contexture bandit problem**, and **DNN model diagnosing alcohol/nicotine use disorder using brain Magnetic Resonance Imaging (MRI) datasets**.

 # Experience